Vacuum sealed and foil wrapped

 Natural plant based dye is generally considered safe to use but it is advised to consult your physician if you have any questions about your health.

-Storage: Store the powder in fridge, or cool and dark place.
+Storage: Store the powder a cool and dark place.